About Us

 Read More

 Kiley received her Bachelor of Arts degree in Experimental Psychology from the University of South Carolina and her Master of Clinical Mental Health Counseling degree from Adams State University.
 Kiley has worked with children, adolescents, and adults in private practice and community settings.
 She practices with clients to create a collaborative and safe environment where the client is the expert in their healing.
-She practices with a mindfulness-based approach and incorporates elements of Acceptance and Commitment Therapy (ACT), Polyvagal Theory, and awareness of the mind-body connection.
-Areas of interest and experience include: life transitions, anxiety, depression, LGBTQIA+ related concerns, disordered eating, and body image concerns.
+She practices with a mindfulness-based approach and incorporates elements of Acceptance and Commitment Therapy (ACT), Polyvagal Theory, and EMDR.
+Areas of interest and experience include: life transitions, anxiety, trauma, LGBTQIA+ related concerns, disordered eating, perinatal wellness, and body image concerns.

 Julie Hews